symverse-lab/V3/docs/pqc-and-blockchain-introduction.md

 5. Why those sizes matter for blockchain transaction and consensus design
 6. Where **Falcon / FN-DSA** fits in the standardization landscape
 7. What **NIST Security Levels** mean
+8. How classical **ECDSA/secp256k1** compares with PQC signatures
-8. Why SymVerse plans to recommend **ML-DSA-87** after CADFork
+9. Why SymVerse plans to recommend **ML-DSA-87** after CADFork
-9. How these concerns connect to the SymVerse V3 documentation set
+10. How these concerns connect to the SymVerse V3 documentation set

 This is a **background primer**, not a finalized protocol specification.